 Our School

-There’s hardly anything unusual about the humble-sized music school that our association has been maintaining since the fall of 2022: weekly sessions, instrument classes, collective workshops, and many cultural events, mainly concerts and masterclasses.
+At first glance, there’s hardly anything unusual about the humble-sized music school that our association has been maintaining since the fall of 2022: weekly sessions, instrument classes, collective workshops, and many cultural events, mainly concerts and masterclasses.
 All of these are meant towards people of all generations and proficiency levels, including beginners (both adults and children).

 For those in search of something more, our approach offers some rather unique teachings and methods.